-It is possible, you know, to listen to the mountain or river.
+It is possible to listen to the mountain or river.
 When your way of life is so selfish, so self-centered, so idle, that is big mistake for us.
 How long time it takes to accomplish-to listen to the teaching of mountain and river?
-There were disciple of the Sixth Patriarch named -excuse me-his name [1 word] Echū-Nanyō Echū.
+There were disciple of the Sixth Patriarch named Echū-Nanyō Echū.
+[Japanese name for Nanyang Huizhong (675?-775?), early Chinese Chan master and student of Huineng, the Sixth Patriarch.
+Also known as Chū-kokushi (Jap.).]
 He started to talk about the teaching of mountain and river-mujō seppō.
-And it took almost-more than hundred years before he-Tōzan completed that study.
+And it took more than hundred years before he-Tōzan completed that study.
 Not many teachers can accomplish that kind of study.

 But in America, how many people talking about teaching of nature?
 The meaning is completely different.
-But I am interested-interested in what you say, you know, because it makes some sense.
-But if you think this is Buddhist way-that leads to mistake [?].
-If you think [thumps table with each of the next six words for emphasis] this is-should be-human way, then it means that all [thumps table for rest of sentence] the [2 words] way is human way.
-I cannot accept [?].
-But how you feel is good [?].
-And try to free from-try to be free from our framework of society is-makes sense.
+But I am interested in what you say, because it makes some sense.
+But if you think this is Buddhist way-that leads to mistake.
+If you think [thumps table with each of the next six words for emphasis] this is- should be-human way, then it means that all [thumps table for rest of sentence] the ... way is human way.
+I cannot accept.
+But how you feel is good.
+And try to be free from our framework of society makes sense.
 Maybe one step toward the real practice.

-If you-if all the students in Tassajara stick to this idea and having Tassajara, you know, [thumps table five times] we have Zen Center here.
+If you-if all the students in Tassajara stick to this idea and having Tassajara, [thumps table five times] we have Zen Center here.
 If you say so, I couldn't stay here.
 If you do not say so, I am trying to listen, to welcome teachers and mountains and rivers at Tassajara.
-I can accept it [2-3 words].
-But if you say [thumps for each word] I am hearing every day, I am [1-2 words], and nature helps you, and we are helping you-that is Buddhist way.
+I can accept it...
+But if you say [thumps for each word] I am hearing every day, I am helping you, and nature helps you, and we are helping you-that is Buddhist way.
 If you say so, without [laughs] knowing what kind of effort you are making, I cannot accept it.